Jay & Jen have lived in Texas, Mexico, California, Minnesota, Washington, and now Iowa.

 The Clair family enjoys hiking, cabin camping, exploring, kayaking, and spending time on the water.
 They especially enjoy time spent together playing music and look forward to more of that in their new home in Robins.
 Ryan’s favorite things list includes Mexican and PHO food, reading Louis L’ Amour books, and listening to old vinyl records of western music.

 Loretta was born and raised in frosty Duluth, Minnesota.
-She met her husband Jeremy in college and they married shortly after graduation.
+She married her college sweetheart in 1994.
 Jeremy and Loretta raised their four kids at New Covenant Bible Church.
 In 2016 they expanded their crew with two teenage brothers from Ukraine.
-Loretta and Jeremy served together in Children’s Ministry for many years: launching camps, MTAs (now Go Groups) and Family Experience (FX).
-Loretta’s primary passion is in equipping parents to intentionally disciple their families to be authentic and effective witnesses for Christ in this world.
-In her free time, Loretta enjoys hosting friends and family, mowing their 25-acre property, reading, writing, and photography.
-But mostly hanging out at home, watching Psych with any kid who's still around.
+Loretta and Jeremy began serving together in Children’s Ministry in 2003.
+Loretta’s primary passion is equipping parents to intentionally disciple their families to be authentic and effective witnesses for Christ in this world.
+She also enjoys planning and leading special events.
+In her free time, Loretta enjoys writing, reading, and mowing their 25-acre property.
+But mostly hosting friends and family in their Central City home.